BapCat/Phi/README.md

 ## Installation

 ### Composer
-[Composer](https://getcomposer.org/) is the recommended method of installation for Phi.
+[Composer](https://getcomposer.org/) is the recommended method of installation for BapCat packages.

 ```
 $ composer require bapcat/phi